ministryofjustice/moj-frontend/docs/prototyping/deploying-coded-prototypes.md

   key: Deploying coded prototypes
   parent: Prototyping
   order: 30
-  excerpt: "Deploy your prototype using MOJ Cloud Platform."
 ---

 If you work for the Ministry of Justice, we recommend using MOJ Cloud Platform to host your prototype.